Chances are, your organization already has some sort of a HIPAA compliance program in place.

-Having a total HIPAA compliance program is absolutely essential to keeping your business in health care safe.
+Having a total HIPAA compliance program is absolutely essential to keeping your business in healthcare safe.
 With fines reaching into the millions of dollars for violations as simple as a stolen laptop, the consequences have never been more concrete.

 The truth is: most HIPAA compliance programs aren’t keeping you safe.
 When it comes to HIPAA, federal fines range from $100-$50,000 per incident.
 The range depends upon the level of perceived negligence auditors detect over the course of the investigation.

 That means that if you have a compliance program that only addresses parts of the regulation, you’re putting your company in serious risk.
 Fines, violations, and civil lawsuits happen every day.
 Just check out the OCR Wall of Shame for yourself– these are the reported violations that will result in a HIPAA audit this year.
-If you don’t have an effective compliance program in place, you could be staring down the barrel at thousands in fines.
+If you don’t have an effective compliance program in place, you could be staring down the barrel at thousands of dollars in fines.
 And having your company’s name listed on the Wall of Shame damages your hard-fought reputation.

 What are Effective HIPAA Safeguards?

 According to the federal regulation, these are the necessary HIPAA safeguards that you can put in place to protect your practice.

 - Self-Audits – HIPAA requires you to conduct annual audits of your practice to assess Administrative, Technical, and Physical gaps in your compliance with HIPAA Privacy and Security Rules and HITECH.